Ever since I could remember, I have wanted to take a trip to Prague.

 Pražský Hrad, Kajetánka, Hradčanské nám., 118 00 Malá Strana, Czechia, map

-The Starbucks at Hradcanske Namesti 186/1A near Prague Castle is ranked by many blogs and TripAdvisor users as one of the places with the best views of Prague.
+The Starbucks at Hradcanske Namesti 186/1A near Prague Castle is ranked by many blogs and TripAdvisor users as one of the places for a view of Prague.

-Instead of wasting your time in line, go to the next location on this list which has a better view and is much less busy.
+Instead of wasting your time in line, go to the #10 location on this list which has a better view and is much less busy.